gpkash/5eOSRD/Gamemastering/Crafting/_homebrew/Herbalism Kit/Recipes/Antitoxin.md

 #### Antitoxin
 Common, Potion

-A creature that drinks this vial of liquid gains advantage on saving throws against poison for 1/2/3 hour.
+A creature that drinks this vial of liquid gains advantage on saving throws against poison for 1/2/3 hours.
 It confers no benefit to undead or constructs.

 **Ingredients:** [[Everfrost Berries]], [[Cat's Tongue]] **Environment:** Grasslands, Forest